lwakefield/_iota/README.md

 As a result, I really wanted to focus on the readability of the code, in such a way that you can have a qiuck read of the source and fully understand what is going on.

+# The Magic

+Iota passes the existing DOM into a Virtual DOM.
+Where there are dynamic components, like `i-if`/`i-for` or interpolations like `{{ user.name }}`, the vdom object will return a function instead of a JavaScript object.
+Our vdom object might look like this:

+    {
+        tagName: 'div',
+        attrs: {},
+        events: [],
+        children: [
+            function anonymous() {
+                return messages.map(function(m) {
+                    return {
+                        tagName: 'div',
+                        attrs: {},
+                        events: [],
+                        children: [function anonymous() {
+                            return "message: " + m.text;
+                        }]
+                    };
+                });
+            }
+        ]
+    }

+Because we don't know what data will be passed in from dynamic components/interpolations, our vdom will be referencing variables that do not exist in the scope of the vdom.
+Most frameworks solve this by parsing and compiling the expressions before hand, or more explicitly defining the data which will be passed in.
+We get around this with a magic function `exposeScope` which will receive a function and some data, and return a new function with the scope exposed to the inner function.

+The rest of the code base I have tried to keep as simple as possible.

 # Tasks

 A lot to do still.